 Great leaders do not dismiss ideas, they listen and they help improve them.

-We’ve all had the boss that quickly dismisses an idea.
+We’ve all had conventional leaders who quickly dismisses an idea.
 Most of us wouldn’t suggest an idea unless we thought it was worth it, right?
 It can be highly frustrating and lead to feelings of disengagement.

 If their idea is not the best option for the company, communicate this information in a way that shows their suggestions were heard and considered.
 Everyone wants to feel validated!